Tuesday, June 11, 2024

 About a year ago exactly a local Audubon Society, of which I am a member, had an exploratory meeting to discuss a name change for the group.
 The group had a long history with the name Audubon Society and, now, because of all that has come to light about John James Audubon - enslaver, theft of the work of others, fraudulent bird documentation, disparaging language related to his colleagues, etc. and most importantly, in the interest of diversity, equity and inclusion in the university town where the organization exists, the Society leadership wanted to change the organization's name.
 Those assembled gave a near unanimous vote to proceed toward this goal.
 I voted for the change as well and did not give it another thought.
 That is until I read a New York Times article, Is Social Justice for the Birds?
 Audubon Attemps an Answer by Clyde McGrady, Aug.
 7, 2023.

 I have been birding for about thirty years - give or take - and guess that I began in my mid-40s, hence my sensitivity to the ageism reference (others may not even have noticed) in the NYT statement.
 Additionally, over time, I have come to strongly dislike the word woke, now used almost entirely in a pejorative sense, even though it didn't start out that way.
 (For how it's being used, it's a silly word so I understand why it attracts derision).
 In the spring of this year, a new name for the local group was selected by the membership and they are moving forward.
-They chose a good name and also eliminated the word Society - too highfalutin, I think.
+They chose a good name and also eliminated the word Society - too highfalutin I guess.

 All of the above occurred in 2023 and the first half of 2024, but when you read Kenn Kaufman's book, you will understand that his research began much earlier.
-When one considers the time line of activities a book needs to meet for publication, Kenn Kaufman was ahead of everyone else.
+When one considers the time line of activities a book needs to meet for publication, Kenn Kaufman was ahead of everyone.

 Remarkably the book is not just about John James Audubon.
 It actually starts with the Linnaean system of classification in the 1700s and goes forward from there.
-The Linnaean system also received new attention via this review, How Carl Linnaeus Set Out To Label All of Life, by Kathryn Schulz of a new biography by Gunnar Broberg, “The Man Who Organized Nature” (Princeton), The New Yorker, August 14, 2023.
+The Linnaean system has also received new attention via this review, How Carl Linnaeus Set Out To Label All of Life, by Kathryn Schulz of a new biography by Gunnar Broberg, “The Man Who Organized Nature” (Princeton), The New Yorker, August 14, 2023.

 As I read, I tried to match the title of the book with the content of the book.
-Kaufman weaves his astonishing knowledge of American birds with his equally deep historical research and, basically, writes the history of American birding.
+Kaufman weaves his astonishing knowledge of North American birds with his equally deep historical research and, basically, writes the history of American birding.
 Kaufman never says as much, but as I was reading I could easily relate American birding as it exists in the present and connect it to its 18th and 19th century foundations, to which Audubon was a major contributor.

 No question about it, John James Audubon was a scoundrel (my own mild-seeming description of the man) and Kenn Kaufman never turns away from this.
 Whenever necessary he faces it head on.
 He's never dismissive, cruel or political, but he gives us the full measure of the man.